-WordPress Shopping Cart plugin: First Data API extension
+WordPress Shopping Cart plugin: Payeezy / Clover API by First Data

-The First Data API extension plugin has the following requirements:
+The First Data extension plugin has the following requirements:

 - WordPress Shopping Cart plugin.